pandodao/docs.pando.im/docs/tutorials/index.md

 ### Is there an iOS and Android app?

 Currently, Pando does not have iOS and Android apps.
 However, you can visit Pando Proto's web application (https://app.pando.im) using your mobile browser.
-You can also use Pando Proto in Mixin Messenger, open Mixin Messenger, search for "7000105018", to use Pando Proto's bot in Mixin Messenger.
+You can also use Pando Proto in Mixin Messenger, open Mixin Messenger, search for Mixin ID "7000105018", to use Pando Proto's bot in Mixin Messenger.

 ## The Majorities of Pando Protocols